If people make a plant product into candy, chocolates, and tea, can it really be all that bad?

 I’ve been cleaning up old posts on this blog, deleting some newsy ones that are way out of date and updating others.
 Sometimes this practice is making me feel old.
-I wrote my first article about coca after my first trip to Peru, which it turns out was 13 years ago.
+I wrote my first article about coca leaves after my first trip to Peru, which it turns out was 13 years ago.
 I hiked the Inca Trail with my wife, the woman in the white hat above.
 She’s watching our Peruvian guide say a prayer to Pachamama before showing us how to construct the package to stuff in our mouths.
-After that we could huff it up the trail in high altitude.
+After that we could huff it up the trail in high altitude without getting too tired.

-I wrote an in-depth article about the evil/not evil views of these plant leaves for Transitions Abroad, back when it was still a print magazine.
+I wrote an in-depth article about the evil/not evil views of coca leaves for Transitions Abroad, back when it was still a print magazine.
 Thankfully they have left it up so you can see it here: The Coca Plant Paradox.

 If you have watched the series Narcos, you have good reason to believe that this is one nasty plant, and it can be.
 If chemically altered and turned into powder, it has the potential to wreck lives, end relationships, turn people into criminals, and even bring down governments.
 When you think about all that drama while in the Andes Mountains though, it seems hard to believe.
 You see coca tea nearly everywhere in Peru, including at the swankiest hotels in Cusco and Arequipa.
 They even serve it at embassy functions in Lima.